Gregory204/Real-Time-Translator/README.md

 ---

+## 🚧 **Construction**
+- Currently working on generating voice-overs in English for non-English speakers.

+---

 ## 🚀 **Future Improvements**
 - Collect user feedback to refine the tool.
 - Expand support for more languages and accents.
 - Reduce latency for real-time processing.

 ---